Article 7 of 8 in Series: RV Toilet Clogs

 There are three types of clogs that could occur:

-A compacted tank just means that solid waste has accumulated in the bottom of your black water tank, preventing waste from exiting the tank when the valve is opened.
+2. Compacted Tank – A compacted tank just means that solid waste has accumulated in the bottom of your black water tank, preventing waste from exiting the tank when the valve is opened.
 This can occur if you are not using enough water in your tank, not using a high-quality waste-digesting treatment, have a leaky discharge valve, or waste was left sitting in your tanks while in storage, which means the liquids eventually evaporate and the poop dries out, making it much harder to clean when you’re ready to use it again.

-A blockage of toilet paper and solid waste can become trapped in the actual pipe that leads from the toilet bowl to the black tank.
+3. Blocked Toilet Line – A blockage of toilet paper and solid waste can become trapped in the actual pipe that leads from the toilet bowl to the black tank.
 This problem mostly occurs in RVs where the toilet is not situated directly over the black tank and the plumbing system therefore has turns and elbows where waste and TP can easily become congested.
 With systems like these where the toilet pipe does not empty vertically into the tank, it's best to use more water than you may think necessary when flushing.
 This type of clog shares the same symptom as a pyramid plug but has a slightly different fix, so be sure you know exactly which type of issue you are dealing with.

-In the next section, we will cover some of the primary habits you can practice to avoid clogs before they ever develop.
+In the next section, we will cover some of the primary Unique Method habits that you can practice to avoid clogs before they ever develop.
 Of course, the most thorough way to do this is to follow The Unique Method, so we urge you to become very familiar with that guide as well.

 The best way to prevent any type of clog is to follow The Unique Method, which is our proven process for treating RV wastewater tanks.
 The Unique Method is a 50/50 approach that requires 50 percent the right care habits and 50 percent the right products.
 We always recommend our products when using this proven process because they were formulated with The Unique Method in mind, which means you get the best possible results.